aramaraj/docks-python-image/README.md

 # docker-python-app Application
-This application does two thing
+This application does two things

 1. GEt the mac id of a system and does a reverse lookup of lat long with the API. https://www.googleapis.com/geolocation/v1/geolocate?